 Of course this height advantage, and the associated reach advantage that comes with it, also serves as a technique amplifier.
 Consider the Pull Down from the Rear Classical Technique.
 Now ask yourself, “How much more lead could you generate if your lead arm was 6 inches longer, and you were a foot taller than your attacker?”
 That additional reach and size advantage ~ which translates into and even greater “ability to lead uke” (generating even more power from already impeccable technique) ~ is another characteristic which separates him from us, and adds to his unique skill set.

 #2 Posture: The man stands bolt upright with a slightly forward lean to his hamni stance.
-He also has a tendency to keep his hands down by his sides (in some way, baiting uke into a more confident attack), and he then raises his hands quickly when the attack comes.
+He also has a tendency to keep his hands down by his sides (gedan) ~ in some way, baiting uke into a more confident attack, and he then raises his hands quickly when the attack comes.

-#3 Blocking & Entering Style: He often uses a Wing Chun Block ~ which has its origins in Kung Fu.
+#3 Blocking & Entering Style: He often uses a block that is commonly confused as Wing Chun Blocks, but its origins are kenjutsu (Japanese Swordsmanship) and their proper name is Uke Nagashi (literally: “Receive and Deflect”).
 This 2 handed block or parry combined with his consistent irimi motion (instead of a more conservative tenkan pivot blend) is a unique part of his every day aikido.
 Further, his decision to enter on nearly every attack gives a lightening fast quality to his applications.
-See picture of Wing Chun block to the left.
+See Uke Nagashi video to the left.

 #4 Pocket Techniques: Lift Up, Front Wrist Throw, and Spin Around